henrysky/astroNN/docs/source/gaia_dr2_special.rst

 Plans/Questions
 ------------------

 #.
-Train nerual network on Gaia DR1 and validate on Gaia DR2
+Train neural network on Gaia DR1 and validate on Gaia DR2
 #.
 Temperature cuts on spectra?

 #.
-If neural network turns out very accurate when DR2 comes out, how did neural network predict those distance
+If neural network turns out very accurate when DR2 comes out, how did neural network predict those distance?
 #.
-If neural network turns out very accurate when DR2 comes out, then we can get distance for many APOGEE spectra
+If neural network turns out very accurate when DR2 comes out, then we can get distance for many APOGEE spectra?
 #.
-If neural network failed, is predicting intrinsic brightness from APOGEE spectra impossible, or just because the training set is too small in DR1 led to failure
+If neural network failed, is predicting intrinsic brightness from APOGEE spectra impossible, or just because the training set is too small in DR1 led to failure?

 2M16363993+3654060 Distance Disagreement between astroNN and Gaia/Anderson2017 Parallax